artyfoxx/artyfox-plugin/README.md

 # artyfox-plugin
 A disjointed set of filters for VapourSynth, I write everything that seems interesting.
 The author is a lover of long sheets of code stuffed into a single file.
 Don't judge too harshly.
+Only for processors with AVX2 and FMA support!
 ## Resize
 `artyfox.Resize(clip clip, int width, int height[, float src_left = 0.0, float src_top = 0.0, float src_width = clip.width, float src_height = clip.height, str kernel = "area", float b = 1/3, float c = 1/3, int taps = 3, float gamma = 2.4 or ≈2.2, float sharp = 1.0])`